jerryagenyi/pcr/docs/cursor-rules.md

 3. Security standards are maintained
 4. Dependencies are properly listed
 5. Calendar and checklists reflect the changes
+6. Code changes have been reviewed by CodeRabbit (see `@docs/coderabbit-integration-guide.md`)

 ## Documentation Standards